How to take data with you

 Fair: We want you to use Google services because they’re the best, not because you think you can’t use your data elsewhere.

 The General Data Protection Regulation, which came into force in May 2018, contains provisions on data portability.
-Did you have to customize your data download tool to meet these specifications?
+Did you have to customise your data download tool to meet these specifications?

-Fair: When we first read the regulation in 2016, we realized we were already doing pretty well in terms of portability.
+Fair: When we first read the regulation in 2016, we realised that we were already doing pretty well in terms of portability.
 Even back then, we’d been working intensively on the topic for quite some time.

 Micklitz: We think it’s good that this topic is finally getting the attention it deserves.
 At the moment, portability is still a niche area that doesn’t interest many users.
 But we believe this will change in a few years.

-Do you want digital photos to have the same durability as analog photos?
+Do you want digital photos to have the same durability as analogue photos?